GreedyCoding/BrutelBot.Net/README.md

 !flash - Lets the Bot StatusIndicator blink for 10 seconds

+!help - Sends and embed message to the channel with all available commands

 !kick {user} {reason}* - Kicks a user from the channel